 A complete submission (via USAJOBS.GOV) contains the following:

-Two (2) letters of recommendation - Please request and enter the contact information on USAJOBS.Gov from individuals who are knowledgeable about your academic achievements and research experience.
+Two (2) letters of recommendation - Please request and enter the contact information on USAJOBS.Govfrom individuals who are knowledgeable about your academic achievements and research experience.
 Feel free to ask your professors (current and past), research mentors, or internship supervisors.
 NOTE: You must submit your application for the letter writer to receive the request to provide a recommendation.
-The request for a recommendation letter will come from the e-mail email@example.com.
+The request for a recommendation letter will come from the e-mail msghelp [at] monster.com.
 Additionally, it is the applicants responsibility to provide the correct information and make sure the letters are completed by the deadline.
 NIST will not accept hard copies or submissions not uploaded in the portal.

 NIST laboratory preference and why you selected that laboratory

-A brief (two pages or less) resume which includes name, e-mail, school name, G.P.A., research experience, technical skills, extracurricular activities, and graduation date (example resume)
+4. Resume-A brief (two pages or less) resume which includes name, e-mail, school name, G.P.A., research experience, technical skills, extracurricular activities, and graduation date (example resume).

-Transcript(s) from undergraduate institution only (unofficial is acceptable).
+5. Transcript(s) from your current undergraduate institution only (unofficial is acceptable).
 Note: The transcript must confirm your current enrollment status.

-The SURF Program at the Gaithersburg campus is anticipated to run between May 26 – August 7, 2020 or June 8 – August 7, 2020 (Cancelled); adjustments may be made to accommodate specific academic schedules (e.g., a limited number of 9-week slots).
-Students are expected to participate in the program until August 7, 2020 (cancelled).
+The SURF Program at the Gaithersburg campus is anticipated to run between May 23 – August 5, 2022 or June 6 – August 5, 2022; adjustments may be made to accommodate specific academic schedules (e.g., a limited number of 9-week slots).
+Students are expected to participate in the program until August 5, 2022.